 It was agreed to hold the appraisals in December when the Clerk has returned to work.

 The Chairman and Clerk to carry out the Caretaker and Admin Assistant appraisal, whilst the Chairman and Vice Chairman will hold the Clerks appraisal.

+Resolved that staffing committee will get forms to complete and this will be actioned in December.

 20/127 Budget Update.